 What If My Oven Face Cracks?

+Sometimes your brick oven face can crack.
 Creating blazing hot fires before properly curing your oven can result in cracks on your oven face as can normal firings.
 If your oven face cracks, you can use high-heat clear silicone to fill the crack.
 Remember that all cracks will expand when the oven is hot and then close up when the oven cools.

 Covering your oven when not in use is the best practice.
 Since water can re-enter the oven walls or arch via rain, that moisture will again try to escape with subsequent firings potentially causing more cracking.
 For this reason, you should keep your oven covered when not in use or go through the curing process again if your oven was affected by rain or snow.